 Our leadership in 4G positions us to be the leader in 5G.
 Multiple third-party network tests label Verizon’s 4G network the best.
 We have achieved speeds of 1.45 Gbps in a real-world environment on our 4G network and our 5G network has the potential to deliver speed many times faster than our current 4G network.
 5G will ultimately enable peak data rates of 10 Gbps.

 This throughput will enable things like autonomous vehicles, drive manufacturing efficiencies, and support AR/VR solutions and remote healthcare services.
-And we’re already working with entrepreneurs and innovators as they build these and other 5G applications that will change our world in our 5G Labs around the county.
+And we’re already working with entrepreneurs and innovators as they build these and other 5G applications that will change our world in our 5G Labs around the country.

 The real-time enterprise will be powered by 5G.
 5G and network virtualization (using software to perform network functions) enables service and application deployment without having to install additional hardware.
 This will lead to a dramatic reduction in typical service deployment times.
 These faster deployment times will allow us to roll out new features and security improvements quickly to address the dynamic needs of our customers.